Himilce Novas

-Himilce Novas (born 1944 in Havana, Cuba) is a novelist, historian, journalist and human rights activist.
+Himilce Novas (born 1944 in Havana, Cuba) is a Cuban-American novelist, historian, journalist and human rights activist.
+Novas served as the editor-in-chief of L'Officiel USA from 1979 to 1980.

+Early life

+Novas was born in Havanna, Cuba in 1944.
 In 1960, her family fled to the United States.
 Novas was educated in New York City, where she has spent most of her life.

+Career

 Novas’ career spans several decades and encompasses works of fiction and non-fiction.
 Her published work includes poetry, plays, novels, reference books, and a cookbook about Latin American cuisine.
 She began her writing career as a teenager, when Nobel Prize laureate Camilo José Cela published her poems in his literary journal, Papeles de son Armadans.
 Later, she worked as a journalist, magazine editor and publicist for Vanidades, The New York Times, The Connoisseur, The Christian Science Monitor, and other publications.

 As a human rights activist, Novas was an early member of the National Organization for Women.
 She continues to work on behalf of women and those in the GBLT community and was featured in the book Feminists Who Changed America, 1963–1975 (2006).
 She has served on the board of Veteran Feminists of America.

-In 2011, Himilce Novas was the recipient of a National Women's Political Caucus “Women of Courage” Award.
-Among eight other 2011 recipients included Representative Nancy Pelosi, past Secretary of Labor Alexis Herman and Ambassador Mary Olmsted.
-The National Women's Political Caucus established the NWPC Women of Courage awards to honor women from diverse backgrounds who have demonstrated courage by taking a stand on or against unpopular or controversial issues to further civil rights and equality, and who typify women's leadership.

 As a public speaker and visiting professor at educational institutions such as Wellesley College, the University of California, Santa Barbara, and Clark University, Novas has specialized in a wide range of topics, including her own fiction and non-fiction works, Latino culture, feminism, and Gay and Lesbian history and culture.
-While living in Santa Barbara, Novas hosted the cultural interview radio talk show, The Novas Report, over KQSB 990-AM.
-She is a frequent contributor and has served as feature editor for The Multicultural Review.
+She served as feature editor for The Multicultural Review.